 Tasks to create an environment that encourages high achievement for all students.

 Activities to connect parents and families with resources in the community and consultation with parents and other staff to help meet the needs of students at home and in the classroom.

 How can a student see the counselor?

 The rules of confidentiality for counselors are very different from those of teachers.
 Confidentiality is important to maintain a trusting relationship with students.
-Students are told that what they tell Ms. Brown is a 'secret' unless someone is in danger.
-Only then will Ms. Brown tell someone to make sure they are safe and healthy.
+Students are told that what they tell Ms. Brown or Miss Cook is a 'secret' unless someone is in danger.
+Only then will Ms. Brown or Miss Cook tell someone to make sure they are safe and healthy.
 Information is never disclosed to other staff members, parents, or students unless permission is granted.
 If a student discloses information deemed crucial to a child's safety or well-being, the student is informed that his/her parents must be notified.